THE BEST LAS VEGAS PROPERTIES

 property as security for repayment of the loan.

-Loan Program - Typically a lender will have several
+Loan Program - Typically a lender will have

-major features of the loan program.
+the major features of the loan program.
 For example, a loan described as a

 "Fixed 30 Year" would mean that the interest rate and payment remain